 Now some of you might have noticed that it says It’s Swedish! on the front of our packages and then you turn them around and it says they are produced in Germany.
 That’s weird, isn’t it?
 The truth is that 2 of our products are actually packaged (not produced) in northern Germany because the packaging facilities there are among the safest in the world.
 Our fraiche is packaged in Finland for exactly the same reason.
 All of this is pretty logical if you think about it, after all we are a small Swedish company with a large international fan base.

-By placing specific demands on the purity of the raw oats that go into our products we are able to ensure that all of our products contain less than 100 ppm (mg/kg per product) of gluten from wheat, barley and rye.
+Our products available on other markets are made with Swedish oats and are not gluten free.
+We place specific demands on the purity of the raw oats that go into our products and can ensure that such products contain less than 100 ppm (mg/kg per product) of gluten from wheat, barley and rye.
 Products that contain less than 100 ppm gluten are allowed to be labelled as containing “very low levels of gluten.”
 To be considered gluten-free, products must contain less than 20 ppm gluten, and our products are not quite that low.
-Therefore, we can not recommend them for people with wheat protein allergies.

 We have chosen to be a transparent food company.
 Amongst other things, this means that our website shows where our ingredients come from.
 We purchase products from companies who comply with our requirements in areas such as quality, price and delivery performance.
 Our procedures and purchasing policy comply with the recommendations of the UN and the Swedish government regarding business relationships with other countries.
 We consider issues such as how we can create a better environment, how we can reduce the environmental impact of the food industry and how we can improve people’s health by reducing animal-based food intake.